USS Chicago (1885): Design

 Chicago was built with a displacement of 4500 LT at an overall length of 342 ft 2 in and 325 ft at the perpendiculars.
 Her beam was 48 ft 3 in with a draft of 19 ft.
-She had fourteen 100psi boilers that ran two compound overhead beam steam engines that producing 5084 ihp to turn her two screws and achieve a speed of 14 kn.
-She was also rigged with sails as a barque.
+She had fourteen 100-psi boilers that powered two compound overhead beam steam engines, producing a total of 5084 ihp to turn her two screws and achieve a speed of 14 kn.
 Chicago was capable of carrying 830 ST of coal.
+Like the other "ABCD" ships, Chicago — rigged as a bark — was built with a sail rig to increase her cruising range.

 Chicagos original armament consisted of four 8 in/30 caliber Mark 2 guns, eight 6 in/30 caliber Mark 2 guns, two 5 in/31 caliber Mark 1 guns, two 6-pounder 57 mm guns, four 3-pounder 47 mm guns, two 1-pounder 37 mm Hotchkiss revolver cannon, and two .45 caliber (11.4 mm) Gatling guns.

 She had 4 in of armor on her gun shields, 1.5 in on her deck, and 3 in on her conning tower.

+Construction and commissioning

+All four "ABCD" ships were ordered from the same shipyard, John Roach & Sons of Chester, Pennsylvania.
+However, when United States Secretary of the Navy William C. Whitney initially refused to accept Dolphin, claiming her design was defective, the Roach yard went bankrupt and Chicagos completion was delayed for about three years while the Roach yard reorganized as the Delaware River Iron Ship Building and Engine Works.

+Chicago was launched at Chester on 5 December 1885 at the Delaware River Iron Ship Building and Engine Works, sponsored by Edith Cleborne, the daughter of U.S. Navy Medical Director Cuthbert J. Cleborne.
+Chicago was commissioned on 17 April 1889.

 Rebuilds and refits

-In 1895–99 Chicago was refitted at the New York Navy Yard, with her main batteries replaced by four new 8 in/35 caliber Mark 4 guns, and with all secondary 6-inch and 5-inch guns replaced by fourteen new 5 in/40 caliber Mark 3 guns.
+Between 1895 and 1899 Chicago was refitted at the New York Navy Yard, with her main batteries replaced by four new 8 in/35 caliber Mark 4 guns, and with all secondary 6-inch and 5-inch guns replaced by fourteen new 5 in/40 caliber Mark 3 guns.
 She had her sails removed, boilers replaced by six Babcock & Wilcox and four cylindrical boilers, and engines replaced with two horizontal triple-expansion engines totaling 9000 ihp for 18 kn speed.
 In 1902 she was partially reconstructed, with an extended armored deck and increased displacement of 5000 LT.
 In 1915 as a training ship she was rearmed with twelve 4 in/40 caliber guns, and in 1918 as a flagship with four 5 in/51 caliber guns.
 In 1920, as a submarine tender at Pearl Harbor, she was disarmed.